spread-ai/docs-comments/docs/module-4/understanding-graphql-mutations.md

      ![Schema introspection failure fix](../module-2/src/schema-introspection-fail.png)

-If you wanted to change the dimensions of a battery you may search the reference for something like `updateBattery.dimensions` and see what the search returns.
-Using search terms that describe the action (`update`, `delete`, or `create`), the object that that action is applied to (`battery`), and the field that you want to change (`dimensions`) helps to narrow down the list of possible mutations.
+If you wanted to change the name of a featureVariant you may search the reference for something like `updatefeatureVariant.name` and see what the search returns.
+Using search terms that describe the action (`update`, `delete`, or `create`), the object that that action is applied to (`featureVariant`), and the field that you want to change (`name`) helps to narrow down the list of possible mutations.
 Remember to select the **Mutations** tabs (as highlighted in the red box) to get results for mutations.

 <figure markdown="span">
      ![Searching for mutation to update the dimensions of a battery](src/search-update-battery.png)